-It's the chatter in the lunchroom at work, the pregnancy announcements, gender reveals and news of bringing home babies that makes me queasy and feel the need to leave work immediately for the refuge of my car.
-It's the women I don't know at the grocery store, or the women in my Instagram feed that make me feel numb, jealous, and downright crazy.
+It's been the chatter in the lunchroom at work, the pregnancy announcements, gender reveals and news of bringing home babies that has at times made me queasy and feel the need to leave work immediately for the refuge of my car.
+It's the pregnant women I don't know at the grocery store, or the women in my Instagram feed that make me feel numb, jealous, and downright crazy.
 Just yesterday I heard a woman chatting with another teacher after school about her anticipation of finding out her baby's gender in a few weeks.
-Until that point i hadn't known she was pregnant, and found myself feeling as if I'd been punched in my baby-less stomach, and needing to get outside for air.
+Until that point I hadn't even known she was pregnant, and found myself feeling as if I'd been punched in my baby-less stomach, and needing to get outside for air.
 It wasn't just her being pregnant that got me, it was just that it was my second blow of the day.
 Another woman earlier in the day had been chatting in the lunchroom about popping last week at 31 weeks.
 At the time I thought she was cute, and I was happy for her.
 But adding the second pregnancy conversation in after school sent me down my sad path.
 It made me do the math.
 I would have been 32 weeks this week myself.
 So I went home and cried.
 I cried, and not because I don't want other women to be pregnant, truly deep down I'm happy for them, I didn't cry because I'm not thankful, i have a blessed life and a healthy son and I have a lot to be thankful for.
 I cried because even though I lost my pregnancy, I don't feel like it's over, it's as if I'll be pregnant with grief until March 26th but after that I'll have nothing to show for it but sadness.

 I always assumed that the best way to heal the loss of a baby was to have a baby.
 But I didn't know myself in that situation and I didn't know what it might take to heal.
-But I never understood that from the moment that pregnancy test was positive, that was my baby and I had dreams of what would have been right from the start.
+I never understood that from the moment that pregnancy test was positive, that was my baby and I had dreams of what would have been right from the start.
 I didn't know that the whole month following my miscarriage would be a complete blur, a blink of a crying eye right into October which really wasn't much better.
-By the time it was November i was trying to bounce back, it was, after all, time to move on.
-But in November my period returned and so did the fear and anxiety when i saw that same clotted blood on my toilet paper, who knew my own period would scar me.
+By the time it was November I was trying to bounce back, it was, after all, time to move on.
+But in November my period returned and so did the fear and anxiety when I saw that same clotted blood on my toilet paper, who knew my own period could scar me.

 Has my body returned to normal?
 I don't know.
 And I don't know that I will ever know.
 What I do know is that my body failed me and I'm not sure I'll ever trust it again.
 I had such a strong faith in my body before all of this, throughout my first pregnancy, delivery, and even breastfeeding.
 It does such a great job of doing what it's supposed to do, keeping me strong and healthy, but something deep down inside my DNA malfunctioned and caused me a lot of pain.
 What's to say it won't hurt me again?